Adikansal/Palindrome/README.md

 ## Getting Started

 This application checks whether any permutation of an input string is a palindrome.
-This application was implemented in Node.js/Express, React/Redux, Bootstrap 4, Mongo DB and is running on Heroku.
+This application was implemented of Node.js/Express, React/Redux, Bootstrap 4, Mongo DB and is running on Heroku.

 ### Prerequisites